Cottage cheese just sounds so ’70s, right?

 Cottage Cheese vs. Yogurt: Nutrients

-To see how they stack up, let’s compare a single-serving (5.3-ounce) Maple Hill Organic Greek Yogurt to Good Culture’s Organic Cottage Cheese Whole Milk Classic.
-These are both whole milk varieties (we’re on team full-fat dairy), but most companies in both worlds also sell low-fat and non-fat varieties.
+To see how they stack up, let’s compare a single-serving Maple Hill Organic Greek Yogurt to Good Culture’s Organic Cottage Cheese Whole Milk Classic.
+These are both whole milk varieties (we’re on Team Full-Fat Dairy), but most companies also sell low-fat and non-fat varieties.

-In this case, the Greek yogurt clocks in at 13 grams of protein in 140 calories, with 7 grams of sugar.
-The cottage cheese contains 19 grams of protein in 150 calories and just three grams of sugar.
+In this case, a 2/3-cup serving of the Greek yogurt clocks in at 15 grams of protein in 160 calories, with 5 grams of sugar.
+The 1-cup serving of cottage cheese contains 19 grams of protein in 140 calories and just 3 grams of sugar.

 The bottom line?
 Both boast impressive numbers that make them an excellent choice for a low-calorie, high-protein, and low-sugar breakfast or snack.
-Cottage cheese does have a slight advantage in terms of a little more protein and a little less sugar.
+Cottage cheese does have a slight advantage in terms of a little less sugar while the yogurt has slightly more protein per cup (22 grams for the yogurt and 19 grams for the cottage cheese.
+Yes, we had to do the math here to make sure we’re comparing the same serving size!).
 Bonus: Both are also great sources of calcium.
+Worth noting: The cottage cheese has more than three times the sodium (460 milligrams per cup) than the Greek yogurt (135 mg per cup), so if you’re watching your salt intake, opt for the yogurt.

 Cottage Cheese vs. Yogurt: Gut Health